 Audition pieces must be performed from memory.
 Transcriptions, arrangements and popular music styles are not allowed.

 The Truran Piano Competition is open to pianists in grades eight through 12.
 Contestants are divided into categories by school year.
 One first place and one second place will be awarded for each of the five categories.
-The first place cash award for each category is $200; second place, $100.
+The first-place cash award for each category is $200; second place, $100.
 Contestants must play two or three works from memory.
 The works must be from two of the following compositional periods:

 To apply for any of these scholarships, complete the music scholarship application form.
 It can be mailed or submitted online for your convenience.
 Postmark deadline for all is February 18, 2022.

 All programs, policies and procedures described are subject to change.
 All statements in this publication concerning requirements, dollar amounts, conditions or other matters are for informational purposes only and are subject to change without notice.